 The steepest and twistiest turns are at the southern end near Morenci.
-That is why most cruiser groups prefer to run the Devil’s Highway south-to-north and use the NM-180 for the north-to-south, making it a loop.
+That is why most cruiser groups, especially those with passengers, prefer to run the Devil’s Highway south-to-north and use the US-180 for the north-to-south, making it a loop.

 This trip is not recommended for winter.
 Elevations up to 9000 feet, snow, black ice, and the remote nature of the road are conspiring against you.
 Late Spring and early fall are spectacular, but try to avoid the rain unless you plan to take it easy through the turns.
 The summer is a good time for the high altitude portion, but much of NM and all through Clifton and Morenci are really too warm.
 Run the 191 both ways, based out of Springerville/Eagar and you should be OK in summer.